26+ Creative Writing Tips for Young Writers

 Dialogue is a tricky thing to get right.
 Your whole story should not be made up of dialogue unless you’re writing a script.
 Alternatively, it can be strange to include no dialogue at all in your story.
 The purpose of dialogue should be to move your story forward.
 It should also help your readers learn more about a particular character’s personality and their relationship with other characters in your book.

 One thing to avoid with dialogue is… small talk!
 There’s no point in writing dialogue, such as “How’s the weather?”, if your story has nothing to do with the weather.
 This is because it doesn’t move your story along.
+For more information check out this guide on how to write dialogue in a story.

 Write now, edit later